 We hiked Wasootch Ridge on a beautiful weekend day and found a full parking lot.
 On the trail, it’s easy to find your space, but you’ll pass another group every so often.
-There are families and people walking their dogs on the trail.
-If you’d like a more crowd free experience head out on a midweek day!
+Families and people are walking their dogs on the trail.
+If you’d like a more crowd-free experience, head out on a midweek day!

 Is Wasootch Ridge Family and Dog Friendly?

 Most of the trail is moderate, but there is a steep climb up and down, as mentioned at the beginning.
 However, once you’re on the ridge, it’s a moderate hike.
 Big dogs should handle the trail just fine, and it’s widespread to see dogs on the trail.
 Rember to bring a leash harness.

 rIt’s the law and proper trail etiquette.
 Children above eight should be fine.
 We did see one family on the hike, but of course, every child is different, and you’ll know their fitness best.

 Kananaskis Conservation Pass

 Visitors are now required to hold a Kananaskis Conservation Pass.
 The area covered in the pass includes Kananaskis and the Bow Valley corridor.
 Passes may be purchased online and are attached to a license plate number.
 Requirements are around vehicles and parking, not the individual.
 This includes parking at the Canmore Nordic Center or Grassi Lakes.